magorbalassy/stream-recorder/README.md

 ## Configuration

 - container volumes:
 `/data` - is the default scrape destionation folder (recordings will end up here).
+Customizable with environement variable `DATA_DIR`
-`/config` - is the config folder, the SQLite database with recording jobs is kept here
+`/config` - is the config folder, the SQLite database with recording jobs is kept here, environment variable CONFIG_DIR

 Mount the required volumes into the container.